-A free-stall barn which houses a registered herd of 120 high-producing Holstein, Jersey, and Brown Swiss milking cows.
+- A free-stall barn which houses a registered herd of 115 high-producing Holstein and Jersey milking cows.
 ATI’s dairy herd is a multiple year recipient of the Holstein Association USA’s Progressive Breeder Award, American Jersey Cattle Association’s high JPI herd recognition, and Brown Swiss Cattle Breeder’s Top 25% Genetic Herd recognition

-A fully automated double-ten parallel milking parlor equipped with electronic identification and computerized milk weight recording
+- A fully automated double-eight parallel milking parlor equipped with electronic identification and computerized milk weight recording